Ensure protection against vulnerability by creating an enabling environment

 for the provision of a comprehensive, integrated and sustainable social

-several pieces of legislation determine its mandate:
+act.
+Several pieces of legislation determine its mandate, including the Social

-The Non-Profit Organisations Act (1997) establishes an administrative and regulatory framework within which non-profit organisations can conduct their affairs, and provides for their registration by
+The Non-Profit Organisations Act (1997) establishes an administrative and regulatory framework within which non-profit organisations can conduct their affairs, and provides for their registration by the department.

-The Prevention of and Treatment for Substance Abuse Act (2008) regulates substance abuse services
+The Prevention of and Treatment for Substance Abuse Act (2008) regulates substance abuse services and facilities.

 The 1998 White Paper on Population Policy for South Africa is aimed at promoting the sustainable development of all South Africans by integrating population issues with development planning in all spheres of government and all sectors of society.

 The national disability rights policy deepens the mainstreaming trajectory for realising the rights of persons with disabilities.
 The policy does this through the development of targeted interventions that apply the principles of universal design, and guide the review of existing and development of new sectoral legislation and policies, programmes, budgets and reporting systems to bring these in line with constitutional and international treaty obligations.

 The 1997 White Paper for Social Welfare sets out the principles, guidelines, policies and programmes for developmental social welfare in South Africa.
 It provides the foundation for social welfare in the post-1994 era.